aws-amplify/docs/docs/cli/reference/usage-data.md

 ---
-title: Usage Data
+title: Usage Data in Amplify CLI
-description: Usage Data in Amplify CLI
+description: More information about usage data in Amplify CLI
 ---
-# Usage Data in Amplify CLI

 At AWS, we develop and launch services based on what we learn from interactions with our customers.
 We use customer feedback to iterate on our product.
 Anonymized usage data helps us to better understand our customers’ needs, diagnose issues, and deliver features that improve the customer experience.